Multiplicative partial isometries, manageability, and C*-algebraic quantum groupoids: The manageability condition

 Recall that if $W$ is a multiplicative partial isometry, then so is $\widehat{W}=\Sigma W^*\Sigma$.
-If $W$ is further known to be a manageable multiplicative partial isometry, then it can be shown that $\widehat{W}$ is also manageable (see a similar result in Proposition~1.4 of \cite{Wr7}).
+If $W$ is further known to be a manageable multiplicative partial isometry, then it can be shown that $\widehat{W}$ is also manageable.
+See below (see also a similar result in Proposition~1.4 of \cite{Wr7}):